MohamedBakoush/WatchVideoByLink/README.md

 ## Features
 - Shareable link gets provided in the address bar when video is viewable.
 - When a video has finished recording or completed its downloaded, video becomes playable from /video/:id
-- using /?t=videoType?v=videoSrc can be used to play specifed videoSrc if the videoType is supported
+- using /?t=videoType?v=videoSrc can be used to play specified videoSrc if the videoType is supported
 - video players
   - Video Type: MP4 Supports:
     - .mp4 files